anoma/namada/tech-specs/src/explore/design/intent_gossip/intent_gossip.md

 # Flow diagram: life cycle of intent and global process

-This diagram shows the process flow for intents, from user expressing they desire to the ledger executing the validity predicate to check the crafted transaction.
+This diagram shows the process flow for intents, from users expressing their desire to the ledger executing the validity predicate to check the crafted transaction.